syncfusion/ej2-angular-docs/src/spreadsheet/spreadsheet/filter.md

 The following errors have been handled for filtering,
 * *Out of range validation:* When the selected range is not a used range of the active sheet, it is considered as invalid and the out of range alert with the message `Select a cell or range inside the used range and try again` will be displayed.
 No filter will be performed if the range is invalid.

+## Limitation

+The following features have some limitations in Filter:

+* Insert/delete row/column between the filter applied cells.
+* Merge cells with filter.
+* Copy/cut paste the filter applied cells.

 ## See Also

 * [Sorting](./sort)